CodeCoupler Webpack Optimize Bundle Size

 Example

-Here an example that you can use after installing the packages jquery, bootstrap and
+Here is an example that you can use after installing the packages jquery, bootstrap and

-@fortawesome/fontawsome-free to copy and inject all libraries, stylesheets and other assets.
+@fortawesome/fontawsome-free to copy and inject into all libraries, stylesheets and other assets.

 First install the packages: